fivdi/mcp-spi-adc/README.md

 ### adcChannel.close(cb)
 - cb - completion callback

 Asynchronous close.
+Frees system resources used by this instance.
 The completion callback gets one argument (err).
 Returns null.